 C) Development of a "Status of Computer Science in the North Country" report based upon data collected in this project to assess levels of implementation and facilitate regionalized planning for comprehensive CS integration from the early grades through advanced opportunities in high school.
 This report will capture where each school is at presently with regard to computer science integration as well as what implementation plans are in place at the close of the project.
 Included in this report will be summary finding on both opportunities and barriers for the region.
 This will likely help us leverage regionalize training and/or other opportunities.
 We also expect that highlighting the progress of the schools in this project will showcase the advancements we are making in the region to be leaders in computer science education.

-D) Provide a 4 session professional development series for middle/high school educators on teaching on “Leveraging Programming, the Web, and CS Principles as a Local Workforce Development Strategy”.
+D) Provide a 4 session professional development series for middle/high school educators focused on “Leveraging Programming, the Web, and CS Principles as a Local Workforce Development Strategy”.
 The first session will generally assess the opportunities of CS as a workforce development strategy, the habits of mind for CS, and the importance of helping students understand to difference between being users of the web versus masters of the web.
-One session will include a panel of businesses in the region who seek workers in the computer science field, another on web development (in response to the high demand for jobs in this field that may only require a high school degree), another on the field of cybersecurity.
+One session will include a panel of businesses in the region who seek workers in the computer science field, another on web development (in response to the high demand for jobs in this field that may only require a high school degree), and a final session on the field of cybersecurity.

 E) Code-a-Thon, Hack-a-thon, Codefest, Technovation Challenge, Computing Olympiad… the exact title to be determined, but this component will be a regional CS event for students.
-There will be a competitive (and perhaps collaborative) challenge as part of the day.
-And though we do not know if there are currently experts contracting out for such a thing, we intend to include a “Programming as Performance” whereby the keynote speaker delivers a live demonstration of programming.
+There will be competitive and collaborative challenges as part of the day.
+The event will also host a “Programming as Performance” keynote speaker that delivers a live and entertaining demonstration of programming.
 The schools will only be responsible for the transportation costs to the event.
 We believe if this first regional event is a success, we will be likely to find business sponsors to make it an annual event or provide schools with the justification for seeking local funding to support the event.

 F) Provide support for a cohort of North Country educators to participate in a Code.org and University of NH CS educator accelerator program.
 Though participants in that partnership will have the training costs covered, the travel for the follow-up sessions will not be covered (more than 2.5 hours for educators in the North Country).
-This element would also provide an opportunity to convene the North Country cohort on the “off” months to help with continuity and add additional skills to the teachers’ toolkit.
+This element will also provide an opportunity to convene the North Country cohort on the “off” months to help with continuity and add additional skills to the teachers’ toolkit.

 Intended outcomes, method, and criteria for assessing project’s effectiveness